Chicago-Area Albums of the Mid 60s to Early 1970s

 Way").

-Their big hit was their version of the title track, originally
+big hit was their version of the title track, a song by the Irish band

 remarked to Traut that Them's original version would have been a hit